itw-creative-works/electron-manager/README.md

   * `storeName`: Can be either `mac`, `windows`, `snap`, or `none`.

 ## .app() Library
 This library practically replaces some methods of Electron's `app` API.
-The methods here can **replace** the methods you would normally call on the `app` API!
+You don't need to use these and the original APIs as these methods can replace the existing ones.

 ### .app().setAsDefaultProtocolClient(protocol, options)
 Correctly sets your app as the default handler for a `protocol`.
 Calls `xdg-mime default` and `xdg-settings set` under the hood which Electron fails to do for **Linux**.